 The result of this procedure is that Judith can no longer have a normal bowel movement, and must continually wear a special colostomy bag on her abdomen which collects her solid waste.
 It is an incredibly life-changing, inconvenient, uncomfortable and ongoing challenge for anyone who must endure it.
 And, because of Judith’s unique medical history, it is irreversible.

-When Judith first came to Schochor, Federico and Staton, our team of medical investigators reviewed her case and medical history, and quickly determined that the proper standard of care in this case should have been for Dr. Rosenthal to–from the beginning–use the pediatric scope during her colonoscopy.
+When Judith first came to Schochor and Staton, P.A., our team of medical investigators reviewed her case and medical history, and quickly determined that the proper standard of care in this case should have been for Dr. Rosenthal to–from the beginning–use the pediatric scope during her colonoscopy.

 We strongly felt any medical professional reviewing her past history should have come to the same conclusion.
 And that, if a pediatric scope was in fact used from the beginning, Judith would not now be confronted with the life-long, day-to-day challenge of living with a colostomy bag.